PrefectHQ/prefect/docs/tutorial/deployments.md

 !!! tip "Did you know?"
     A Prefect flow can have more than one deployment.
 This can be useful if you want your flow to run in different execution environments or have multiple different schedules.

-As you continue to use Prefect you'll likely author many different flows and want to define a variety of deployments for them.
+As you continue to use Prefect, you'll likely author many different flows and deployments of them.
 Check out the next section to learn about defining deployment objects in a `deployment.yaml` file.

 ## Next Steps